Legendary Resistance (3/Day).

 Breath Weapons (Recharge 5--6).

 Fire Breath.
-The dragon exhales fire in an 90-foot line that is 10 feet wide.
-Each creature in that line must make a DC 21 Dexterity saving throw, taking 56 (16d6) fire damage on a failed save, or half as much damage on a successful one.
+The dragon exhales fire in a 90-foot cone.
+Each creature in that area must make a DC 24 Dexterity saving throw, taking 71 (13d10) fire damage on a failed save, or half as much damage on a successful one.

 The dragon magically polymorphs into a humanoid or beast that has a challenge rating no higher than its own, or back into its true form.
 It reverts to its true form if it dies.
 Any equipment it is wearing or carrying is absorbed or borne by the new form (the dragon’s choice).